HattriQ: Designing Integrated Gradients for Feature Attribution in Quantum Machine Learning: 's Methodology and Evaluation

-We show attribution scores for a variety of samples from each of the datasets.
-These samples are chosen randomly for analysis.
-We use a blank image (0 for all pixel values) for the baseline in all tests.
 In all plots, negative attributions are plotted in red, while positive attributions are plotted in blue.
 For visual clarity, attributions are normalized within each sample.
 Fig.~\ref{fig:NISTattributions} shows the integrated gradient outputs for a variety of samples from the NIST dataset.
 We see that background pixels have very little importance, as we might expect.
-We also see that the model has identified features that correspond to the target classes; an example being Fig.~\ref{fig:NISTattributions}(b), where we see negative attributions corresponding to the circular shape of the digit 3 toward the upper right, and positive attributions corresponding to pixels near the center left, corresponding to the angled shape of the digit 4.
+We also see that the model has identified features that correspond to the target classes; an example being Fig.~\ref{fig:NISTattributions}(b), where we see negative attributions corresponding to the circular shape of the digit 3 toward the upper right, and positive attributions near the center left, corresponding to the angled shape of the digit 4.

-We see similar trends with MNIST (Fig.~\ref{fig:MNISTAttribution}) and FashionMNIST (Fig.~\ref{fig:FashionAttribution}), with the model attributing regions of each image to each class.
+We see similar trends with MNIST (not shown for brevity), with the model attributing regions of each image to each class.
 In these larger examples, the attributions appear more mixed spatially.
-This is especially noticeable in the Dress/Shirt task, which shows a banding pattern forming, in addition to clusters of strong attributions at the center.
-We see that in some cases, the model picks up distinctive features.
-One example is the Bag/Sandal task, where we see high attribution along the straps, which are only ever present on bags, but never on sandals.
-We also see this in the Coat/Sandal task, with the upper area getting consistent negative attributions; this area is unlikely to have any part of a sandal present, due to the low profile near that end of the shoe.

-We compare the attribution scores of a model using angle embedding and a model using amplitude embedding to see if there are differences in attributions created by different encoding schemes.
+This is especially noticeable in the Dress/Shirt task, where a banding pattern forms, along with clusters of strong attributions at the center.
+We observe that in some cases, the model identifies distinctive features.
+One example is the Bag/Sandal task, where we observe high attribution along the straps, which are present only on bags and never on sandals.
+We also observe this in the Coat/Sandal task, where the upper area consistently receives negative attributions; this area is unlikely to contain any part of a sandal due to its low profile near that end of the shoe.
+We compare the attribution scores of a model using angle embedding with those of a model using amplitude embedding to see whether attributions differ across encoding schemes.
 Despite achieving very similar final accuracy scores (Table~\ref{tab:models}), we see markedly different attributions for the Bars and Stripes dataset in Fig.~\ref{fig:BarsAndStripesAttr}.